 From the shrine, transfer to Shibuya where you will no doubt want to stop at the famous Shibuya Avenue.
 This large avenue is one of the most iconic attractions in Tokyo and is considered to be the busiest avenue in the world.
 So be sure to take a few photos when you are there.

 After visiting Shibuya, let’s go to Ueno where you will find the Tokyo National Museum as well as the Ueno-Koen Park.
 If you accidentally visit in the cherry blossom season in late March or early April, you will enjoy a variety of wonderful flowers.
 Located next to the park is the Ueno Zoo which has more than 2,000 animals like the panda, lion, tiger, and more.
 Maybe you will not be able to visit museums, parks, and zoos on the same day, so pick the ones you really want to see depending on your preference.

-Tokyo 3 day itinerary: Day 2
+Tokyo 3 day itinerary: What to do in Tokyo in 3 days for Day 2

 Taking the subway to Asakusa and head towards Senso-ji Temple, a Buddhist temple with booths and vending carts selling souvenirs in front.
 There are also several shops around the temple where you can buy local art and crafts like calligraphy sets.

 From Asakusa, cross the river and stop at Asahi Beer Hall where you can enjoy some famous beers with the views of the city.
 The beer garden is located on the top floor and is especially recommended as one of the best places in Tokyo to enjoy this drink.